 As cannabinoids are highly lipophilic, they are quickly absorbed and distributed into body fat.
 The resultant concentrations in the blood following oromucosal administration of Sativex are lower than those obtained by inhaling the same dose of THC because absorption is slower and redistribution into fatty tissues is rapid.
-Additionally some of the THC undergoes hepatic first pass metabolism to 11-OH-THC, the primary metabolite of THC, and CBD similarly to 7-OH-CBD.
+Additionally some of the THC undergoes hepatic first pass metabolism to 11-OH-THC, the first metabolite of THC which then undergoes further oxidation to 11-nor-9-COOH-THC, the most abundant metabolite of THC, and CBD similarly to 7-OH-CBD.
 Protein binding of THC is high (~97%).
 THC and CBD may be stored for as long as four weeks in the fatty tissues from which they are slowly released at sub-therapeutic levels back into the blood stream, then metabolised and excreted via the urine and faeces.